Verne Troyer

-Verne Jay Troyer (January 1, 1969 – April 21, 2018) was an American actor, comedian, YouTuber, and stunt performer.
-He was best known for his role of Mini-Me in the Austin Powers film series.
+Verne Jay Troyer (January 1, 1969 – April 21, 2018) was an American actor and occasional stunt coordinator and performer.
+He was best known for playing Mini-Me in the Austin Powers film series.
 He had cartilage–hair hypoplasia and was 2 ft 8 in tall.

 Early life

-Verne Jay Troyer was born in Sturgis, Michigan, on January 1, 1969, the son of Susan, a factory worker, and Reuben Troyer, a repair technician.
+Troyer was born in Sturgis, Michigan, on January 1, 1969, the son of Susan, a factory worker, and Reuben Troyer, a repair technician.
 He had two siblings, Davon and Deborah.
 He stated that his parents "never treated me any different than my other average-sized siblings.
 I used to have to carry wood, feed the cows and pigs and farm animals."
 Troyer was initially raised Amish, but his parents left the faith when he was a child.
 During his childhood, Troyer spent much time visiting Amish relatives in Centreville, Michigan.
 He graduated in 1987 from Centreville High School, where a plaque was dedicated to him in 2003.

 Career

 Troyer's film career began when a former president of Little People of America contacted him, looking for someone to serve as a stunt double for the infant character "Baby Bink" in John Hughes' film Baby's Day Out (1994).
 He gained further work as a stunt double with some minor comedic roles in several films of the 1990s, including Dunston Checks In, Jingle All the Way (both 1996), Men in Black (1997), and My Giant (1998).
+He is also known for an appearance in an Apple PowerBook G4 advertisement.

 He first met with Jay Roach to discuss portraying Mini-Me in the Austin Powers series, directed by Roach and starring co-creator Mike Myers, before filming for the series' second film began.
 Myers was impressed with Troyer's performance, rewriting the script for Austin Powers: The Spy Who Shagged Me (1999) to give Mini-Me more screen time and remove the character's death.
 Troyer reprised the role three years later in Austin Powers in Goldmember (2002), and collaborated again with Myers on The Love Guru (2008).

 After reaching a large audience as Mini-Me, Troyer portrayed Griphook in Harry Potter and the Sorcerer's Stone (2001), and played the role of Percy in Terry Gilliam's fantasy film The Imaginarium of Doctor Parnassus (2009).
-He also made several appearances as himself in reality television series, including The Surreal Life (2005), Welcome to Sweden (2007), and of the British Celebrity Big Brother 6 (2009), which he placed fouth.
+He also made several appearances as himself in reality television series, including The Surreal Life (2005), Welcome to Sweden (2007), and the British Celebrity Big Brother 6 (2009), in which he placed fourth.